AlinCiocan/PlanEatSave/README.md

-# FoodPlanApp
+# PlanEatSave

 The goal of the app is to offer you support to eat at home.
 Helping you to organize what you are going to eat, offering suggestions and making your everyday cooking easier and more fun.

-FoodPlanApp helps you eat healthier homemade food.
+PlanEatSave helps you eat healthier homemade food.